USEPA/CMAQ/PREP/create_omi/README.md

 The scripts directory contains an example for getting data from the TOMS ftp site, _scripts/get_toms_data.q_.
 When obtaining data files, we recommend getting files bracketing the desire peroid by several days because observations may not available within given latitude/longitude ranges.
 The omission can occur because of the satillite's orbit, polar night, or equipment failure.
-To go around the problem, the utility uses the last available observation or the mean value for a location, in respective presidence.
+To go around the problem, create_omi uses the last available observation or the mean value for a location, in respective presidence.
 For robust and more useful output files, several months of data are suggested.